Azure-Samples/contoso-chat/docs/SKILLABLE.md

     - You should see - _A Microsoft Azure login dialog_.
     - Enter Username: +++**@lab.CloudPortalCredential(User1).Username**+++
     - Enter Password: +++**@lab.CloudPortalCredential(User1).Password**+++ and click.
-    - You should see - _Your Azure Subscription home page._
+    - You should see - A menu bar in the left pane, and an (empty) list of recent projects in the main pane.
     - Leave this tab open

 * []  **04** | Open a new tab for **Azure AI Studio.**